 Where can I use Zap-Pay?

-Engenie, the UK-wide rapid charging network, is the Zap-Pay launch partner and will be the first network available on Zap-Pay.
+Osprey – formerly Engenie – the UK-wide rapid charging network, is Zap-Pay’s launch partner and is the first network available on Zap-Pay.

 Following from this Zap-Pay will be rolled out across UK networks later in the year and into 2021, providing unique and unrivalled coverage across the whole country.

 Zap-Pay is available on more than 150 Osprey charge points, with the entire network Zap-Pay enabled UK wide.

 The next stage will see Zap-Pay enabled on charge points with our signed-up Zap-Pay partners ESB EV Solutions, Hubsta and LiFe network during October and November.